dekdevy/hordes-loc/README.md

    classes archer description → [ru, tr, es]
 ```
 ### Examples
-Lets say we want to add a German translation to some of the basic Strings for the Archer class.
+Lets say we want to add a German translation to some of the strings for the Archer class.
 We navigate to `loc/classes/archer.js`, and find:

 ```js
 export default {